rzaluska/hugo-blog-source/content/blog/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

 must [ask for premission](https://miui.com/unlock/) first.
 Then you need to wait for SMS message that you are allowed to proceed to next steps.
 To sum up this part - **we will need to use Windows operating system anyway**.
-Right now there is not way to unlock bootloader using linux only :( So install one on physical machine or virtual one.
+Right now there is no way to unlock bootloader using linux only :( So install one on physical machine or virtual one.